This post was originally published in April 2019 and has been updated.

 Please see the recipe card for complete instructions and ingredient amounts.

 - Bake according to package directions.
-These Stonefire crusts bake for 6-8 minutes at 425 degrees.
-(Image 7)
+These Stonefire crusts bake for 6-8 minutes at 425℉ degrees.

 - Make the taco meat ahead of time.
-It will keep in the refrigerator for 4-5 days.
+It can be stored in the refrigerator for 4-5 days.

-- Use any leftover taco meat for tacos, nachos, or salads.
+- Use any leftover taco meat for tacos, nachos with Doritos, or salads.

 - If using refried beans, heat them first.
 Warm beans will spread more easily and evenly.

-- Add toppings like lettuce, tomatoes, and Doritos after the pizza comes out of the oven to keep those items fresh and crisp.
+- Add toppings like lettuce, tomatoes, and Doritos fresh and crisp after the pizza comes out of the oven.

 - Bake the pizza directly on the oven rack for a crisp crust.

-Be sure to add this pizza to your Mexican dinner or pizza night rotation.
+I would love to hear if you add this pizza to your Mexican dinner or pizza night rotation.
+Leave a comment and rating below.

 Taco Pizza